carbonatedgatorade/negativemirror/content/04 Sessions/Sessions 4-6 - An Invocation of Stone.md

 ### Session 5
 The party traveled to the derelict village and, after descending into the well, found a hidden path that led into the temple.

-There they found Surafel, a knight made of stone who said that he served *The Regent-in-Sapphire*, a mythic figure out of myth and legend.
+There they found Surafel, a knight made of stone who said that he served *The Regent-in-Sapphire*, a figure out of myth and legend.

 >  It goes like this:
 >